-Authority to manage the investment program is hereby delegated to the Director of Finance, who shall act in accordance with established written procedures and internal controls for the operation of the investment program, consistent with this investment policy.
+Authority to manage the City's investment program is derived from Chapter 234 of the Centerville Municipal Code.
+Management responsibility for the investment program is hereby delegated to the Director of Finance who shall act in accordance with established written procedures and internal controls for the operation of the investment program, consistent with this investment policy.
 The Director of Finance shall be responsible for all transactions undertaken and shall establish a system of controls to regulate the activities of subordinate officials.
 No person may engage in an investment transaction except as provided under the terms of this policy and the procedures established by the Director of Finance.